Hisham I of Córdoba

 Hisham I Al-Reda ibn Abd ar-Rahman (هشام بن عبد الرحمن الداخل) was the second Emir of Cordoba, ruling from 788 to 796 in al-Andalus.

 Hisham was born April 26, 757 in Cordoba.
 He was the first son of Abd al-Rahman I (r.
 756-788) and his wife, Halul, and the younger half brother of Suleiman.

 Domestic rebellions

 At the beginning of his reign, in 788, he faced rebellions from his brothers, Suleiman and 'Abd Allah.

+Abd al-Rahman favored his second son, Hisham.
+By reputation a pious, sober, and capable individual, he came to the throne in 788 at age thirty with considerable experience and the support of the religious elite.
+However, he was immediately opposed by his elder brother Sulayman, who ruled in Toledo and who quickly recruited another brother, ‘Abd Allah, to his cause.
+Sulayman was a seasoned fighter who enjoyed the loyalty of the Syrian troops, but after losing Toledo to Hisham and failing to regain the initiative, the two rebellious brothers agreed to accept permanent exile in the Maghrib together with a huge cash settlement.